snissn/filecoin-pin-ens-demo/README.md

 Expected:
 - If the contenthash differs, a transaction is submitted and confirmed.
 - If it matches, the script exits with a no-op message.
-- If it errors with “No resolver set”, set a resolver for your name that supports `contenthash`.
+- If it errors with “No resolver set”, set a resolver for your name that supports `contenthash` and retry.

-### Step 2 — PR dry‑run (no spend, no ENS change)
-Open a PR that changes something in `site/` (for example, edit `site/index.html`).
-CI will:
-- Build site and publish the `site-dist` artifact.
-- Trigger the “Upload to Filecoin + ENS” workflow via `workflow_run`.
-- Run the Filecoin upload in `dryRun: true` (because the originating event is `pull_request`).
-- Produce an `ipfsRootCid` output but skip the ENS update.

 ### Step 3 — Push to main (real upload + ENS update)
 Merge the PR or push to `main`.
 CI will:
 - Build the site and publish the artifact.
 - Run the upload with `dryRun: false` (originating event is `push`).
-- Upload to Filecoin Calibration and output `ipfsRootCid`.
+- Upload to Filecoin Calibration and output the new `ipfsRootCid`.
 - Run `scripts/update-ens.mjs` to set your Holesky ENS name’s `contenthash` to the new IPFS CID.

 ### Verify